kevin786525/pxt-RB-JoyPi-Advanced/README.md

 # MakeCode Package for the Joy-IT Joy-Pi Advanced

 This library provides a Microsoft Makecode package for the Joy-IT Joy-Pi Advanced.
-See https://joy-it.net/products/RB-JoyPi-Advanced for more details.
+See https://joy-it.net/products/RB-JoyPi-Advanced and https://www.joy-pi.net for more details.

 ## Overview